AlwinAntonyThekkeveetile/Database-Capstone-Project/README.md

 I have demonstrated my ability with the following tools and software:

--Git,
+.Git,
--MySQL Workbench,
+.MySQL Workbench,
--Tableau,
+.Tableau,
--Python,
+.Python,
--Jupyter Notebook,
+.Jupyter Notebook,

 In this project, I have proven my ability to:

-Set up a database project,
+.Set up a database project,
--Add sales reports,
+#Add sales reports,
--Create a table booking system,
+.Create a table booking system,
--Work with data analytics and visualization,
+.Work with data analytics and visualization,
--Create a database client.
+.Create a database client.